marespadafor/mdmespadafor.github.io/_pages/research.md

 ======
 I am broadly interested in inequalities: how these are transmitted through generations or through different institutional configurations.

 In my thesis, I look at how institutional barriers and random events unevenly affect children's educational outcomes across family origin.
-From birth, throughout school, my thesis provides new empirical evidence both on processess of selection and on compensation that ultimately lead to the observed educational inequalities across family origins.
+My thesis provides new empirical evidence on how from birth throughout school both processess of selection and on compensation ultimately lead to the observed educational inequalities across family origins.
 All in all, I show how, across several outcomes and measurments of family origins, naive models consistenly underestimate the intergenerational transmission of inequalities.

 I have recently joint the [GEOSMINE](https://www.fabriziobernardi.net/the-geography-of-social-mobility-in-europe/) (Geography of Social Mobility in Europe) project, lead by Fabrizio Bernardi and based at the [CLIC](https://www.eui.eu/Projects/CLIC) (Comparative Life Course & Inequality Research Centre).
 This project's aim to understand how the interplay between place of birth and social class of origin affect the intergenerational reproduction of inequalities.

-Because I have a background in Political Sciences and Public Administration, I am particularly interested in how historical and contemporary states and the rule of law can shape or produce (if any) inequalities.
+Given my interdisciplinary background, I am also interested in how historical and contemporary states and the rule of law can shape or produce (if any) inequalities.
 For example, I am developing a project which looks at the consequences of women's reproductive rights, and other which explores the impact of state building decisions in the aftermath of a civil conflict.

 # <span style="color:#52adc8"> Working papers </span>